-Christmas tree fires are a known risk, and to UL 2358 will have been tested for response fortunately, according to the National Fire to fire, reducing the risk.
-Protection Association, have enjoyed a downward trend over the years.
-With nearly 90 Fire resistant trees may also offer more time for million Americans in our holiday safety survey escape if a fire occurs, particularly if it happens saying they typically decorate their homes with while you are asleep.
-NFPA reported that tree a holiday or Christmas tree, NFPA's reported fires were most common between 3 p.m. and average of 160 tree fires per year is low.
-That midnight. said, being smart about what tree and décor to buy and how to use it correctly can drive that number even lower and ensure you are not contributing to a rare statistic.
+Christmas tree fires are a known risk, and fortunately, according to the National Fire Protection Association, have enjoyed a downward trend over the years.
+With nearly 90 million Americans in our holiday safety survey saying they typically decorate their homes with a holiday or Christmas tree, NFPA's reported average of 160 tree fires per year is low.
+That said, being smart about what tree and décor to buy and how to use it correctly can drive that number even lower and ensure you are not contributing to a rare statistic.